NxPKG/khulnasoft-docs/content/support/More Dashboard Apps/Cloudflare Registrar/iCloud Custom Email Domains.md

 If you want your domain to be a fully functioning website, you will need to:

-1.  **Build your website**: Either using [Cloudflare Pages](/pages/), a website builder, or files hosted on a server.
+1.  **Build your website**: Either using [Khulnasoft Pages](/pages/), a website builder, or files hosted on a server.
-2.  **Update your Cloudflare DNS**: To direct visitors looking for your domain name to the actual content on your website ([detailed guide](/dns/manage-dns-records/how-to/create-zone-apex/)).
+2.  **Update your Khulnasoft DNS**: To direct visitors looking for your domain name to the actual content on your website ([detailed guide](/dns/manage-dns-records/how-to/create-zone-apex/)).

 ___

 ## Landing Page

-After you buy a domain through iCloud, Cloudflare Registrar automatically enables a landing page for it.
+After you buy a domain through iCloud, Khulnasoft Registrar automatically enables a landing page for it.
 This temporary page informs your visitors that you still do not have a website.
 This feature is only available to new domain registrations, when you buy a domain through an Apple device.

 ### Disable Landing Page

 If you do not want to have Landing Page enabled:

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login) and select your account.
 2. Select **Registrar** > **Manage domains**.
 3. Find the domain you want to disable Landing Page for, and select **Manage** > **Configuration**.
 4. Scroll to Landing Page and select **Disable**.